 In an emergency, water and sewer lines may be disrupted, and you may need to improvise emergency sanitation facilities.
-One option is the Twin Bucket Emergency Toilet.
 Be sure to include basic sanitation supplies in your emergency kit, including plastic garbage bags and ties (heavy duty), household chlorine bleach, soap, hand sanitizer, and toilet paper.

 More emergency sanitation information.

 Keeping food cold when the power goes out

 Any time the power goes out, keep the refrigerator and freezer doors closed as much as possible to maintain the cold temperature.
 The refrigerator will keep food cold for about four hours if it is unopened.
 A full freezer will keep the temperature for approximately 48 hours if the door remains closed.
 The U.S. Department of Agriculture (USDA) recommends these food safety steps to follow before and during a power outage.
 And Oregon State University Extension offers these Tips for Keeping Your Freezer Frozen During Power Outages.